-Pioneered and offered exclusively by Protean Risk, the insurance contract is underwritten by major insurers, including Lloyd's of London, all providing Standard & Poor’s or equivalent ‘A’ rated financial security.
+Pioneered and offered exclusively by Protean Risk, PSD Bond is underwritten by major insurers, including Lloyd's of London, and all providing Standard & Poor’s or equivalent ‘A’ rated financial security.

 It is being used by an increasing number of APIs and EMIs, including some of the world's largest and well-known brands.
 With a credible and acceptable insurance option on the table, payment service providers are well advised to re-examine their safeguarding alternatives.